 The first and most important of all the spiritual blessings is available to all truly converted Christians.
 This precious present is God's grace (2Corinthians 9:14, see also Ephesians 2:8).

-Because of conversion and grace, God uses the individuality of each person in order to impart gifts, skills, or aptitudes.
+Because of conversion and grace, God uses the individuality of each person in order to impart spiritual gifts, skills, or aptitudes.
 They do not have to be great qualities, as humans would view them, but God sees them with the perspective of the Master Builder.

-Combining the gifts listed in 1Corinthians 12, Ephesians 4 and Romans 12 produces the following list of fruits generated by God's Holy Spirit within a person.
-A person can be blessed to organize projects and lead others, to teach and encourage others in the Bible, to discern spirits, to evangelize, to have extraordinary faith or generosity, or be able to heal others.
-They might be empowered to be specially dedicated to helping others (the ministry), to interpret or speak messages in different languages, to work miracles or to speak prophetically.
+Christians can also be spiritually gifted to be dedicated to helping others (the ministry), to interpret or speak messages in different languages, to work miracles or to speak prophetically.
 Christians may receive power to be extra merciful with others, or the gifts to be knowledgeable and wise on particular topics.

-No matter what spiritual gifts a Christian is given, it should always be remembered that God gives them so that they can be used to serve OTHERS.
+No matter what spiritual gifts a Christian is given, it should always be remembered that God gives them so that they can be used to serve others.
 They should never be used to increase our own ego or to look better in the eyes of other people.